UChicagoPhysicsLabs/PositronEmissionTomography/docs/source/index.rst

 =========================================================================================================
-Welcome to UCPhycic's Positron Emission Tomography(PET) laboratory documentation!
+Welcome to UCPhysic's Positron Emission Tomography(PET) laboratory documentation!
 =========================================================================================================

 This documentation is meant to cover the process of building and usage of the laboratory hardware and software for our PET scan apparatus.